Kamineko7/openwrt-snapcast-a5-v11/README.md

 # Initial setup (original firmware)
 Based on instructions here: https://github.com/ozayturay/OpenWrt-A5-V11

-Use a flash drive formatted to FAT32, copy uboot256 and firmware file there.
+Use a flash drive formatted to FAT32, copy uboot256 and firmware file (must end in factory) there.
 Plug the flash drive to the mini router and connect to it's WiFi network.
 Telnet to 192.168.100.1 (you need to install telnet on newer Windows).
 Credentials are admin/admin.

 Run these commands, one by one: